kolosovpetro/Roadmap.AZ204/DevelopAzureComputeSoultions/11_dont_do_this_in_orchestrator_function.md

 - Use `IDurableOrchestrationContext.CurrentUtcDateTime`
 - Pass configuration into your orchestrator function (from starter function for example)
 - Retrieve data in activity functions

+## Must be non-blocking

+- No I/O to disk or network
+- No Thread.Sleep

+## Do not initiate async operations

+- Except on IDurableOrchestrationContext API
+- No Task.Run, Task.Delay, HttpClient.SendAsync

+## Do not create infinite loops

+- Event history needs to be replayable
+- ContinueAsNew should be used instead